SeismicData/ASDF_definition/provenance.rst

-For the following we will take the **process-centered** viewpoint as essentially all data in seismology can be described by a succession of different processes that created it.
+For the following we will take the **process-centered** viewpoint as essentially all data in seismology can be described by a succession of different processing steps that created it.

 Provenance is a kind of metainformation but there is metainformation that is not considered to be provenance.
 For example the physical location of a seismic